Fashion Forward: Forecasting Visual Style in Fashion

 To that end, we train a deep convolutional model for attribute prediction using the DeepFashion dataset \cite{Liu2016}.
 The dataset contains more than 200,000 images labeled with 1,000 semantic attributes collected from online fashion websites.
-Our deep attribute model has an AlexNet-like structure \cite{Krizhevsky2012}. \figref{fig:attr_cnn_supp} shows the details of the network architecture for our attribute prediction model.
-The model is composed of 5 convolutional layers with decreasing filter sizes from $11\times 11$ to $3 \times 3$ followed by 3 fully connected layers and 2 dropout layers with probability of 0.5.
-Additionally, each convolutional layer and the first two fully connected layers in our model are followed by a batch normalization layer and a rectified linear unit (ReLU).
+Our deep attribute model has an AlexNet-like structure \cite{Krizhevsky2012}.
+It consists of 5 convolutional layers and three fully connected layers.
 The last attribute prediction layer is followed by a sigmoid activation function.
 We use the cross entropy loss to train the network for binary attribute prediction.
-The network is trained using Adam \cite{Kingma2015} for stochastic optimization with an initial learning rate of 0.001 and a weight decay of 5e-4.
+The network is trained using Adam \cite{Kingma2015} for stochastic optimization with an initial learning rate of 0.001 and a weight decay of 5e-4. (see Supp.~for details).

 With this model we can predict the presence of $M=1,000$ attributes in new images:

 such that $\theta$ is the model parameters, and $\mathbf{a}_i \in \mathbb{R}^M$ where the $m^{th}$ element in $\mathbf{a}_i$ is the probability of attribute $a^m$ in image $x_i$, \ie, $a_i^m=p(a^m|x_i)$. $f_a(\cdot)$ provides us with a detailed visual description of a garment that, as results will show, goes beyond meta-data typically available from a vendor.